Hiking the Grasslands

 From the “meeting of the waters” in Kamloops the hills rise above the valley on every side offering hikers an opportunity to walk through the grasslands in 3 seasons.
 The hills first start to clear of snow in early March opening up trails in the lower grasslands.

 By driving farther up the Lac du Bois Road, hikers can venture into the middle grasslands.
 The sagebrush disappears and bunchgrass dominates the rolling hills.
-At 9km there is a small parking area on the right directions for a trail that wanders past ponds and over open hills to views of 1.5 km Long Lake.
+At 9km there is a small parking area on the right for a trail that wanders past ponds and over open hills to views of 1.5 km Long Lake.
 Curlews and sharp-tail grouse can be spotted in this zone in the spring.
 Ducks and geese dabble and dive on the ponds.
 Killdeer and a variety of smaller grasslands birds keep low around the wet areas.
 Raptors circle overhead.
 Burrowing owls are native to the area.
-Wildflowers bloom in spring covering the slopes with spring beauties, old man’s whiskers, buttercups, camas, woodland star, yellow bells, vetch, yellow daisies, alumroot, and many more link to Kamloops Wildflowers video.
+Wildflowers bloom in spring covering the slopes with spring beauties, old man’s whiskers, buttercups, camas, woodland star, yellow bells, vetch, yellow daisies, alumroot, and many more.

 There are other trails to explore the lower grasslands.
-Valleyview Nature Park , Deep Lake , and the Barnes Lake Trails are good options for short hikes.
+Valleyview Nature Park and Deep Lake are good options for short hikes.
 Kamloops has dozens of routes, tracks, and trails into BC’s rare and valuable grasslands ecosystem.